 I’m a PhD candidate in anthropology—the study of societies and cultures—at the University of Queensland.

-Out there, back then: place, time, and belonging in Outback Queensland
+Out there, back then: chronotopes of belonging and absence in Outback Queensland.

-This thesis examines settler-colonial ideologies of time and the environment in Outback Queensland today.
+This thesis examines settler-colonial ideologies of time and place in Outback Queensland today.
 In particular, I explore how this ideology intersects with the ways in which pastoralists, town residents, and Indigenous people establish and negotiate a sense of belonging in place.

 Past research projects